Thinking about entering into IVA?

 What are the disadvantages?

-- Although an IVA is a very favorable way of writing off a substantial part of your debts it can lead to your personal bankruptcy if you fail to keep with the agreement
+- Although an IVA is a very favourable way of writing off a substantial part of your debts it can lead to your personal bankruptcy if you fail to keep with the agreement

-- Terms in the IVA which you agreed at the time may, at a future date, not be so appealing, and cause the IVA to fail if you are unable to honor them
+- Terms in the IVA which you agreed at the time may, at a future date, not be so appealing, and cause the IVA to fail if you are unable to honour them

 - Adverse effect on your credit file for 6 years

 How we can help...

 All proposals for an IVA are different as regards the terms; what is actually agreed.
 It is important to ensure the right IVA terms are agreed and that they meet with your best interest.

 In many instances the monthly contributions could be significantly lower than what has been proposed to creditors.
 These contributions can remain static throughout the term and even reduced so it does help to negotiate and agree the right terms.

 Many IVA's fail to survive the duration and as a consequence bankruptcy for the individual is made certain.
 Therefore, you should never enter into an IVA without taking independent, professional advice as to what your options are.